AdguardTeam/AdguardKnowledgeBase/01.general/07.how-ad-blocking-works/docs.en.md

 <a name="types-filtering"></a>

-## Types of filtering
+## Types of filtering rules

 There are many types of filtering rules that serve different purposes.
 Depending on the ad blocker you use, and especially on your OS, certain types of rules may not by supported.

 <a name="basic"></a>

-### Basic network filtering
+### Basic filtering rules

 To be displayed on a web page or in an app, the ad has to be loaded from a server first.
 To do so, the browser or the app needs to send a web request.
 The most basic way of preventing an ad from appearing on your screen is to block this request so it never reaches the server, and thus there's no reply.

-All AdGuard ad blocker products can block web requests (according to the active filter rules).
+Basically, all AdGuard ad blocker products can block web requests (according to the active filter rules).
 This method is very effective at stopping the ad but shows some drawbacks, the most obvious one is that whatever place the ad was taking up will be left empty or occupied by an ad leftover.

 <a name="cosmetic"></a>

-### Cosmetic filtering
+### Cosmetic filtering rules

 Every web page has a DOM ("document object model"), basically an HTML document that contains the page's structure and all its elements.
 Ads on the page are also elements and therefore reflected in the DOM.
 Ad blockers can remove parts of the DOM, and filtering rules help them understand which parts are ads and should be removed, and which shouldn't be messed with.

-This method allows to hide whitespaces and ad leftovers mentioned above, but also to perform other, more complicated tasks.
+This method allows to avoid whitespaces and ad leftovers mentioned above, but also to perform other, more complicated tasks.

 <a name="html"></a>

-### HTML filtering
+### HTML filtering rules

 In most cases, the aforementioned basic and cosmetic rules are enough to filter ads.
 But sometimes it is necessary to change the HTML code of the page itself before it is loaded.
 This is when you need filtering rules for HTML content.
 These rules allow to indicate the HTML elements to be cut out before the browser even loads the page.

 This kind of rules is quite complicated and demands that the ad blocker possesses certain rights, so not all platforms support it.
 Such rules work only in AdGuard apps for Windows, Mac, and Android, and for AdGuard Firefox add-on.

 > There are more types of filtering rules, but they require even more technical knowledge to understand how they operate.
-You will find the [exhaustive guide on filtering rules](https://kb.adguard.com/en/general/how-to-create-your-own-ad-filters) in this article.
+You will find the [exhaustive guide on filtering rules](https://kb.adguard.com/en/general/how-to-create-your-own-ad-filters) in this linked article.